heidi-holappa/tira-labra-2022/documentation/how-to-guide.md

 # How to Use the Application

 Run the application with the command `poetry run invoke start`.
-The application start with a main screen
+The application starts with a main view.

 ## Main view

 ![Main view](images/how-to-guide-main-view.png)

 From the menu a user can
+* File-menu
   * exit the application
+* Help-menu
   * access help - documentation
-* view app infomartion
+  * view app information

 From the button `compress / uncompress data` user can access compression view.